 Choosing the best types of dog nail file starts with learning a bit more about what each type has to offer.

-SAFETY NOTE: Always be sure to use a nail file designed specifically for dogs.
+Always be sure to use a nail file designed specifically for dogs.
 Never use a nail file made for humans on your dog’s nails.

 Dog Nail Files Versus Dog Nail Clippers

 If you’re a first-time dog parent, you may be confused about the difference between a dog nail file and a dog nail clipper.
 And quite understandably.

 The two types of canine paw care tools are distinctly different.
 But they essentially do the same basic job.